Find out about:

 Currently, medical schools in Australia and New Zealand offer a number of different medical degrees (MD, MBBS, MBChB and MChD).
 All of these degrees are recognised by the Australian Medical Council (AMC) and allow you to undertake an internship at a hospital in Australia or New Zealand (i.e. they all enable you to become a medical doctor).

 One subtle difference between these degrees revolves around their recognition in the qualifications framework.
 The Australian Qualifications Framework (AQF) and New Zealand Qualifications Framework set out the “level” of education represented by a degree or qualification.
 Under both frameworks, Level 7 refers to a Bachelor’s degree and Level 9 refers to a Master’s degree.
-Traditionally, medical graduates were awarded a Level 7 qualification, but many Australian universities now offer a Level 9 qualification, that includes an increased scholarly (or research) component.
+Traditionally, medical graduates were awarded a Level 7 qualification, but many Australian universities with a postgraduate medical program now offer a Level 9 qualification.

 Here we summarise the different degrees: